Uralstech/ezrSquared/docs/docsrc/Learn-ezrSquared.md

 You can **access the length of the list with the built-in `length` variable in the list**, just like with arrays.

-### TODO: Dictionaries, Globalization of Variables, Functions, Objects and Classes, Special Functions, Built-ins, Modules, IO and STD Libraries, QuickSyntax
+---

-{: .no_toc }
+TODO: Dictionaries, Globalization of Variables, Functions, Objects and Classes, Special Functions, Built-ins, Modules, IO and STD Libraries, QuickSyntax